fdurant/fdurant_github_io_source/_posts/blog/2022-12-27-dating-for-co-founders.md

 Either way, leaving this life with too many savings on the bank and too few lived experiences sounds like the culmination of stupidity.
 So timing is of essence.

-In a profesionnaly setting, I have worked in a startup with too much money in the bank &mdash; leading to bloated teams and ridiculously high monthly cloud computing bills.
+In a professional setting, I have worked in a startup with too much money in the bank &mdash; leading to bloated teams and ridiculously high monthly cloud computing bills.
 It didn't end well.